georgiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 To look up inmate information in Georgia, interested individuals may use the following options:

-GDC website: The Georgia Department of Corrections generates records of inmates in the state prison facilities, and interested persons can look up inmates through the agency’s available platforms.
-Typically, the GDC provides online search tools that the public can get information on inmates.
+GDC website: The Georgia Department of Corrections generates records of inmates in state prison facilities, and interested persons can look up inmates through the agency's available platforms.
+Typically, the GDC provides online search tools for the public to get information on inmates.

-Sheriff’s Office: Offenders incarcerated in county jails have their records managed by the Sheriff’s office within its jurisdiction.
-Persons looking to obtain inmate information can visit the Sheriff’s office location and request them if they are eligible.
-Also, The Sheriff’s office may provide an online platform where individuals can access details of inmates.
+Sheriff's Office: Offenders incarcerated in county jails have their records managed by the Sheriff's Office within its jurisdiction.
+Persons looking to obtain inmate information can visit the Sheriff's office location and request it if they are eligible.
+Also, the Sheriff's office may provide an online platform where individuals can access inmates' details.

 Third-party websites: Some third-party websites provide the service of making inmate records available to the general public.